romanrabodzei/Github-Certification-Preparation/GitHub Administration.md

 </details>

 ---
-How does a user's list of permissions, such as their repository role, team membership, or organization membership, influence their actions within a GitHub organization?
+Q: How does a user's list of permissions, such as their repository role, team membership, or organization membership, influence their actions within a GitHub organization?
 <details><summary>Show the answer</summary><p>

 - **It dictates the specific actions a user can perform, ranging from viewing and editing files to managing access rights and settings, based on their assigned roles and memberships**